jaysonmendoza/jaysonmendoza.github.io/_projects/Autonomous Tennis Ball Retrieval Robot/index.md

 - No part of the mechanism can start within 1 foot of the tray
 - Mechanism must not touch the tray, person, or floor outside its footprint
 - Entire cycle must complete in under 30 seconds
-- Extra credit available for a second cycle within time limit

 ## Demo Video